nadiarichards/nadiarichards/README.md

 ### A little about me
-🔭 I’m currently working on getting very comfortable with SQL
+🔭 I’m currently working on getting very comfortable with AWS

 🌱 I’m currently learning Data Science at Columbia University and loving it!